-Join Turi McKinley for an in-depth discussion in this video Hypothesis generation, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Hypothesis generation, part of Learning Design Thinking: Lead Change in Your Organization.

 - In human-centered design, the team continually…iterates through cycles of making…and gathering information.…But without synthesizing that information,…data often serves as more distraction than direction.…Adopting a practice of generating…and refining your hypotheses about the user…and their needs helps the team generate insights…and put them into action.…A hypothesis combines a human need…with a motivation for that need,…so that it can be proven or disproven.…